Sounds from Space

 AISat 1 is an German microsatellite, which carries an experimental spacecraft-based Automatic Identification System (AIS) sensor in low-Earth orbit as a means of tracking maritime assets.
 AISat 1 was successfully launched on June 30th 2014 on an Indian PSLV-CA rocket.

 The satellite is based on DLR's experimental CLAVIS platform.
 The cube-shaped satellite body carries solar cells for power generation.
-AISat 1 is carrying an experimental AIS receiver with a 4 m helix antenna that also forms a gravity gradient boom.
+AISat 1 is carrying an experimental AIS receiver with a 4 m long helix antenna that also forms a gravity gradient boom.
 This high gain antenna enables the satellite to receive Class-A and Class-B AIS signals as well as the AIS-SART (AIS Search and Rescue Transmitter) signals.
 AISat-1 uses downlink frequencies of 437.250 MHz and 437.511 MHz.
 The callsign used is DP0AIS.

 June 30th 2014